Grammar for Cambridge C1/C2 Speaking

 MY NEXT ONLINE C1 COURSE IS STARTING SOON

-"Some experts contend that artificial intelligence poses a threat to humanity, while others believe it fosters innovation and sustainability."
+"Some experts claim that artificial intelligence poses a threat to humanity, while others believe it fosters innovation and sustainability."

 Passive voice, when used strategically, adds a layer of variety and emphasis: